leolnchaves/i6-website/public/content/page-solutions-en.md

 **Icon:** users

-**Target:** Hyperpersonalization Intelligence & Growth Acceleration
+**Target:** a Hyperpersonalization Intelligence & Growth Acceleration

-**Title:** Smart Discovery for Anonymous Visitors
+**Title:** a Smart Discovery for Anonymous Visitors

-**Overview:** Turn anonymous traffic into engaged buyers.
+**Overview:** a Turn anonymous traffic into engaged buyers.
 Our engine uses real-time signals and context to drive high-value recommendations without needing prior user history.

 **Key Features:**
-- Contextual Affinity Modeling
+- a Contextual Affinity Modeling
-- Cold-Start Personalization
+- a Cold-Start Personalization
-- Anonymous Visitor Intelligence
+- a Anonymous Visitor Intelligence
-- Real-time Recommendations
+- a Real-time Recommendations

-**Business Results:** Unlocks product discovery and boosts engagement with zero historical data.
+**Business Results:** a Unlocks product discovery and boosts engagement with zero historical data.

 ---